-- However, as the bleed condenser level rises (forcing LIC12 output to increase), the outflow through the bleed cooler heat exchanger becomes higher forcing a higher outlet temperature. - As the temperature rises above 60 C (since TIC15 is unable to effectively cool the higher bleed flow load), the control signal from TIC16 will begin to decrease (since TIC is reverse acting) and at some point the signal from TIC16 (which is decreasing as the temperature rises) will be lower than the signal from LIC12 (which is rising as the bleed condenser level rises) and so TIC16 will assume control of the level control valves (CV23 and CV24). - In this way, temperature control has overridden the level control.
-TIC16 will closein the level control valves as the temperature rises so that the heat load for the tube side of the heat exchanger has been reduced to minimum while the cooling flow to the shell side (by TIC15) is maximum. - The temperature rise should be arrested and the temperature will eventually drop back down below 60 C and normal level control of the bieed condenser can be resumed. - If the bleed cooler effluent temperature had increased to 71 C (TIC16 apparently unable to control the temperature excursion), then the level valves CV23 and CV24 are tripped closed and the purification bleed flow bias is removed and can not be reapplied until the temperature drops below 54 C.
+- In this way, temperature control has overridden the level control.
+TIC16 will close-in the level control valves as the temperature rises so that the heat load for the tube side of the heat exchanger has been reduced to minimum while the cooling flow to the shell side (by TIC15) is maximum. - The temperature rise should be arrested and the temperature will eventually drop back down below 60 C and normal level control of the bleed condenser can be resumed. - If the bleed cooler effluent temperature had increased to 71 C (TIC16 apparently unable to control the temperature excursion), then the level valves CV23 and CV24 are tripped closed and the purification bleed flow bias is removed and can not be re-applied until the temperature drops below 54 C.